WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Through what mechanism should HDR metadata be specified?
 To what extent should tonemapping be specified (e.g, should it be specified that tonemapping not alter SDR values).

 * Should there be API-level support for mixing chromaticities and transfer functions, including use of no-op transfer functions?

-* Should it be "rgba8" and "rgba16f" instead of "unorm8" and "float16"?

 * Should context creation throw on an unrecognized, non-undefined creation attribute?